Blog

 Different clogs require different solutions, and the active ingredients are tailored for specific jobs.
 Alkaline cleaners are fantastic for common household clogs, like hair, soap scum, or kitchen grease.
 They work by turning these substances into a soapy material that washes away easily.
 Acidic cleaners are much more aggressive and can dissolve tougher organic matter, but they are also far more hazardous.
 Because of the risks, if an alkaline cleaner doesn't work, it's often safer to call for professional plumbing services than to use a more dangerous chemical.

-How to Use a Chemical Drain Cleaner Correctly
+How to Use a Chemical Drain Cleaner the Right Way

 Using a chemical drain cleaner can feel like a quick fix, but it comes with risks if you don't follow the rules.
 These products contain powerful chemicals that can harm you, your pipes, and the environment.
 To make sure you’re clearing the clog without creating a bigger problem, it’s essential to handle them with care.
 Following the correct procedure from start to finish protects both you and your home’s plumbing system.